 Miles Heizer as Alex Standall

-Although Bryce Walker was murdered in season three, the upcoming series presumably features flashbacks as Justin Prentice, the actor who plays the character, was present at the table read.
+Although Bryce Walker was murdered in season three, the upcoming series features flashbacks as Justin Prentice, the actor who plays the character, was present at the table read.

 Runaways’ Jan Luis Castellanos is set to join the cast as Diego Torres, a grieving football team leader who has difficulties managing his emotions, according to Deadline.